Artillery of World War I: France

-The long barrel recoil technology developed by the French revolutionized artillery and made previous artillery obsolete.
+The long barrel recoil technology incorporated by the French into the 75 mm field gun revolutionized artillery and made previous artillery obsolete.
 However, early in the war, the French over-relied on this gun under the assumption that it was the only artillery they needed.
 The development of trench warfare demonstrated the need for a wider variety of artillery, which mostly entered service in 1916 and 1917.
-Much of this artillery was kept in service and used to battle the Nazis in the Battle of France in 1940.
-France did not develop heavy field artillery in pre WW1 era.
-Similar to the British army, France suffered higher ratio of KIA in the trench warfare due to the lack of heavy artillery during the first years of the war.
+Much of this artillery was kept in service and used against German forces in the Battle of France in 1940 during World War II.
+France did not develop heavy field artillery prior to World War I. Like the British Army, French forces suffered heavier casualties in trench warfare than their German enemies during the first years of the war due to the lack of heavy artillery in the French Army.

 Germany

-Germany had the best artillery of all participating countries when the war began in 1914.
+The German Empire had the best artillery of all participating countries when the war began in 1914.
 The Germans had carefully researched previous conflicts and developed state-of-the-art technology that out-performed their rivals.
-Like all countries, Germany struggled to replace artillery lost in combat, and they were forced to improvise with available materials as the war progressed.
-After the war, Germany was forced to destroy most of their artillery as part of the Treaty of Versailles.
+Like all countries, Germany struggled to replace artillery lost in combat, and it was forced to improvise with available materials as the war progressed.
+After the war, Germany was forced to destroy most of its artillery under provisions of the Treaty of Versailles of 1919.

-Great Britain
+British Empire

-Great Britain's preparations were largely guided by their experience in the Boer War from 1899-1902.
+The United Kingdom's preparations were largely guided by its experience in the Second Boer War of 1899–1902.
 The British purchased the field guns that the Boers had used against them, and used these as prototypes for their own weapons.
-The British also modeled their Howitzers after those used by the Boers.
+The British also modeled their howitzers after those used by the Boers.
 Some British designs were used by the United States.
 The British also supplied guns to Australia and New Zealand.
-Despite the long tradition of British naval heavy artillery developments, the Empire did not have heavy field artillery before the WW1, which caused disadvantage for the British infantry in the first years of the war.
+Despite the long tradition of British naval heavy artillery developments, the British Empire did not have heavy field artillery before World War I, which disadvantaged the British infantry in the first years of the war.

 Italy

-Italy did not join the war until 1915, and did not have any industry designing artillery.
+The Kingdom of Italy did not join the war until May 1915, and did not have any artillery designs of its own.
 It therefore used artillery designs from other countries, built in Italian factories.
-The Italians lost nearly all their artillery in the Battle of Caporetto, requiring a massive effort to rebuild, and also requiring supplies from allied nations.
+The Italians lost nearly all their artillery in the Battle of Caporetto in October–November 1917, requiring a massive effort to rebuild, and also requiring supplies from other Allied countries.
 The Italians also used artillery that they captured from Austria-Hungary.
-After the war, the Italians seized most of the Austria-Hungarian weaponry, and some was still in service during World War 2.
+After the war, the Italians seized most of the Austro-Hungarian weaponry, and some was still in service during World War II.